Orson Mobley: Personal life

 Mobley currently lives in Jacksonville, Florida.
+During his time in the NFL, he was suspended by the league for illegal substance use.
+He also was arrested in the Tampa Bay for alleged sexual assault of two women.

 Media references

 On the show Night After Night with Allan Havey, Orson Mobley was portrayed as the owner of a dodgy fictional New Jersey hotel, the Mobley Hotel.
 The dilapidated hotel was where guests of the show were put up.